 Within the lower mainland we aim to deliver as quick as possible.
 Our general delivery days are Friday and Saturday.
 Customers in the Fraser valley can typically expect delivery Monday thru Wednesday.
 It really depends on order volumes, local traffic nightmares and life in general.
 We just ask for a little patience in life and business :) If you have any expectation or request for delivery.
 Don't hesitate to reach out.
 We aim to please and make for lifelong customers who can feel comfortable getting our products direct from the producer.

-Sorry, Were just a little business trying to fix a local shoyu problem.
-The Shoyu can easily be shipped.
-I urge you to send us an email and see if we can make it happen.
+The Shoyu is available for shipping throughout Canada.
+Select the "shipping" option at checkout.
 The miso balls and fresh koji are another story.
-They should be kept refrigerated and I just can't trust the shipping conditions further than an overnight delivery in BC.
+They should be kept refrigerated and I just can't trust the shipping conditions.
 We live in a big country and the time and shipping costs just don't make it very feasible.
 Also, we do not sell over the borders.
 Canada only.

 Keep it in the fridge.
 This is a naturally fermented product.
 We do pasteurize our shoyu.
 However we do not add preservatives.
 The shoyu has a possibility to start fermenting again if kept at warms temperatures.
 In warm conditions, the shoyu can start to evaporate in the bottle.
 This creates fresh water molecules in the empty space allowing sneaky little yeasts to pop up.
 It not harmful just annoying and doesn't look nice.
 It can be strained out through a paper towel.
 We recommend you keep it in the fridge, then you don't have to worry.